ioccc-src/winner/1992/buzzard.1/README.md

 stack to the input card stack.

-### How to try to understand it:
+### How to try to understand it

 *Don't* expand the `#define`s!
 Rather, decipher what they do.
 Some of them are mere obfuscation fodder, put in to encourage you to run it through CPP.

-### What it doesn't quite do right as an emulator:
+### What it doesn't quite do right as an emulator

 Because of the definitional constraints, calls to `atoi(argv[#])` also appear inside the loop.
-These could be put outside-- the initial values of the "registers" on the AE--but the macro conventions being used didn't lend themselves to it.
+These could be put outside--the initial values of the "registers" on the AE--but the macro conventions being used didn't lend themselves to it.

-### Theoretical observations:
+### Theoretical observations

 The simulated comparison operations only work with a certain range of numbers;
 numbers that are too large will cause the output code to fail to simulate the